dimilidi/web-store/README.md

  <br/>

-**Web Store** is a modern, user-friendly web store that provides a variety of products from different categories.
+**Web Store** is a  user-friendly web store that provides a variety of products from different categories.
 The website is built with the latest technologies, including MEAN Stack and is designed to be accessible to all.
  <br/>
  <br/>
  This project is a result of my efforts during a 1-month Angular Course.
 This course has been a valuable learning experience that has prepared me for future projects and opportunities.